sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

 with a 4 GB Compact Flash (CF) as storage device.
 But with little modifications they can also be used to run on other devices.

-Because NAND CFs have "only" a write endurance of ~1,000,000 cycles per location, it is a good idea to swap highly used parts of the OS to a ramdisk.
+Because NAND CF has "only" a write endurance of ~1,000,000 cycles per location, it is a good idea to swap highly used parts of the OS to a ramdisk.
 In this case /var.
 Like this we can increase the CF lifetime and mount i.e. the root partition in read only.